Causal Collaborative Filtering: Related Work

-Most of the existing methods learn correlative patterns from data for matching and recommendation based on either simple or complex matching functions.
+Most existing methods learn correlative patterns from data for matching and recommendation based on either simple or complex matching functions.
 However, advancing from correlative learning to causal learning is an important problem \cite{pearl2016causal}.
 The community has explored causal modeling on several different perspectives.
-For example, researchers adopted causal models to generate explanations for recommendation \cite{ghazimatin2020prince}, explored fairness issues under counterfactual settings \cite{kusner2017counterfactual}, and corrected data bias for ranking in search \cite{joachims2017unbiased}, recommendation \cite{bonner2018causal,schnabel2016recommendations,liu2020general}, advertising \cite{yuan2019improving} and evaluating the ranking models \cite{yang2018unbiased}.
-Many of the models are based on Inverse Propensity Score (IPS) methods, which aim to turn the outcomes of an observational study into pseudo-randomized trials by re-weighting the samples.
-Though convenient in implementation, the disadvantage is that the estimator may not properly handle large shifts in observational probability \cite{bonner2018causal}.
-Besides, each model is usually specifically designed for a particular scenario or a particular problem setting, while there still lacks a general framework for modeling counterfactual reasoning in collaborative filtering, which is the fundamental problem we aim to solve in this work.
+For example, researchers adopted causal models to generate explanations for recommendation \cite{ghazimatin2020prince,tran2021counterfactual,tan2021counterfactual}, considered fairness under counterfactual settings \cite{li2021towards,mehrotra2018towards}, corrected data bias for rankings in search \cite{joachims2017unbiased,ai2018unbiased,oosterhuis2020unbiased,wang2018position,hu2019unbiased,oosterhuis2020policy}, recommendation \cite{bonner2018causal,schnabel2016recommendations,liu2020general,wang2020causal,sato2020unbiased,zheng2021disentangling,zhang2021causal,wang2021deconfounded,wu2021unbiased,wei2021model}, advertising \cite{yuan2019improving} and evaluating the ranking models \cite{yang2018unbiased}, estimated the uplift effect of recommendations \cite{sato2019uplift,sato2020unbiased,xie2021causcf}, explored data augmentation \cite{wang2021counterfactual,yang2021top,zhang2021causerec} as well as multimodal information such as text \cite{xiong2021counterfactual} based on causal methods.
+Some related works are proposed to estimate $P(y|u,do(v))$ for recommendation as well, for example, \citet{zhang2021causal} leverage popularity bias for recommendation, \citet{xu2022dynamic} design a causal model for mitigating echo chambers while maintaining comparable performance, etc. Unlike the existing causal recommendation works, our work focuses on mitigating Simpson's paradox.